dji-sdk/Guidance-SDK/doc/Guidance_SDK_API/Guidance_SDK_API_en.md

 ### image\_data

 **Description:** Define image data structure.
-The center of depth image coincides with the corresponding left greyscale image's.
+For each direction of stereo camera pair, the depth image aligns with the left greyscale image.

 ~~~ cpp
 typedef struct _image_data